The Future Of Content Marketing

 So what should you do?
 You should cater your content to specific search terms.
 Focus on keywords that contain natural language – that is, as if you were speaking to a friend.
 Titles, topics and keywords are all a part of this natural language preference.
 However, don’t forget to connect relevant articles together.
 This is one of the main points of content marketing for the future.

 Simply put, when a user searches for the answer to a question, your website will appear with the answer.
-If the answer isn’t found within that particular article, it should be easy for the reader to simply click a link which directs them to another on your article that does.
+If the answer isn’t found within that particular article, it should be easy for the reader to simply click a link that directs them to another on your article that does.